An age-by-age guide to teaching your child to share

 Before age ~3

-Very young toddlers do not understand the concept of sharing very well.
+Very young toddlers don’t understand the concept of sharing very well.
 Some studies have found that a child as young as 10-12 months will bring toys or offer food to parents in apparent acts of sharing, but they are likely seeking a positive reaction or approval from the parent, or it may be part of how the two play together, or they might even be trying to keep a toy away from a sibling.
 Many children will hold out an object as if to share it and then withdraw it, as they test what happens during social interactions.

-By around age two, children can usually understand the concept of ownership and will protest their own toys being taken away more than neutral toys.
-But they have very little understanding of how others think: they don’t know that the other child doesn’t know they want the toy if they don’t ask, which is why you find yourself in the following exchange:
+The opposite of “not mine” is “mine,” and will begin to protest their own toys being taken away more than neutral toys.
+But they have very little understanding of how others think.
+They don’t know that the other child doesn’t know they want the toy if the other child didn’t ask directly, which is why you find yourself in the following exchange:

 “I want the toy!
 Johnny won’t give it to me!”